richchapler/AzureSolutionsDocumentation/docs/DevOps_AI.md

 -----

 ## Exercise 2: OpenAI
-In this exercise, we will programmatically interact with OpenAI + AI Search index:
+In this exercise, we will test prompts programmatically interact with OpenAI + AI Search index:

 ```
 using Azure;